 Sometimes it goes even further and I think I should sell everything, quit my job and just leave, making the entire world my home.
 I think of how I could accomplish it, taking odd jobs at each destination until I have enough to move on to the next place on my checklist.
 I always reel my mind back in, but maybe one of these times I won’t stop myself.
 Other people do it, so why can’t I?
 What’s holding me back?
 I wonder if it’s the fear of not having that home base to come back to.

-Day trips and mini vacations hold me over for a little while.
+Day trips and mini vacations typically hold me over for a little while.
 I get impulsive and sometimes day trips just happen.
 I won’t sleep and will drive all night.
 It’s not because I want to, it’s because I need to.
 I have to go at least a few hours away, to somewhere unfamiliar, at least for a little while.
 Without this I go insane.
 I’m restless and pacing, wanting to do a million little things that’ll break me out of the routine.
-Or I’m the complete opposite and I just retreat into my own little world, escaping through the means of books and TV shows.
+It’s like having an itch that I can’t scratch.

 I’m that friend that’s up for anything.
 You want to go skydiving?
 I’m in.
 I’ll try that new exotic restaurant down the street with you that everyone is scared to try because it’s different.
 I’ll make you different foods from my journeys and teach you the things I’ve learned.
 There’s a wealth of information in my mind just waiting to be let out.
 I want you to love the countries I’ve visited as much as I do and I want you to catch this wanderlust bug too.

 I’ve learned that true friends and family accept you for the free-spirited person you are.
-They aren’t offended by the wistful, far away look in your eyes when they’re talking to you because they just know.
+They aren’t offended by the wistful, faraway look in your eyes when they’re talking to you because they just know.
 It’s not their fault.
 You’re listening to what they’re saying, but at the same time you’re on another continent.
 They appreciate the time you spend together so much more because they never know when you’ll be leaving again.

-If you’re the wanderlust junkie then you should embrace it.
+If you’re the wanderlust junkie then you should embrace being a drifter.
 Don’t let anything try and change who you are.
 If you’re just in the life of one, don’t pressure them to be someone else.
 Everyone wants to be loved for who they are.
 Let them go.
 When they make their way back, they know you’ll be there for them.